uos3/obc-firmware/docs/standards/sws.md

 ### File Structure

-C source code and header files _should_ use the following format:
+C source code and header files _should_ use the following format.
+Section headings which would not contain any content _should_ be ommitted.
+Includes in the template below are given as examples, and shouldn't be included by default.

 ```c
 /**